OIDA-JHU/oida-image-extraction/README.md

 The original code was forked from https://github.com/comp-int-hum/oida-image-extraction and was authored by Tom Lippincott in the [department of computer science at JHU](https://engineering.jhu.edu/faculty/thomas-lippincott/).

-Additional updates,features and pipeline stages were made by:
+Additional updates, features, and pipeline stages were made by:
 - [Tim Sanders, Digital Research and Curation Center JHU](https://www.library.jhu.edu/staff/tim-sanders/)